cadithealth/genemail/README.rst

   to specify default attachments; additional attachments can be added to individual emails.

+* **Support for DKIM email header generation** so that emails that are indeed not spam are less likely to be identified as such.

 * **Preview data** allows templates to define sample data so that email previews can be generated with predefined data and/or dynamic data.